jidongxiao/networksecurity/projects/dns_tunneling/README.md

 To simplify your task, the two programs (the DNS client and the DNS server) only need to exchange 4 messages:

 1. The client first sends a message to server: this message is "hi",
-2. The server responds with another message "hi client",
+2. The server responds with another message "hey!",
 3. The client then sends a message to server: this message is "hello",
 4. The server responds with another message "hello client".